PRE-DREADNOUGHT NAVAL WARFARE: 1890-1905

 hit tables and how to use them.

-& Listing: As a vessel suffers flooding, each of its four main
+Listing: As a vessel suffers flooding, each of its four main compartments

-compartments will be marked with the most severe type of flooding (if any)
+will be marked with the most severe type of flooding (if any) present in that

-present in that area.
-Each level of flooding carries an inherent point value;
+area.
+Each level of flooding carries an inherent point value; light flooding

-light flooding equals one point, moderate equals two points, heavy equals three
+equals one point, moderate equals two points, heavy equals three points and

-flooding): If opposing vessel compartments suffer from different flooding
+If opposing vessel compartments suffer from different flooding levels, the

-levels, the uneven weight distribution of the seawater will cause the ship to
+uneven weight distribution of the seawater will cause the ship to tilt or

-tilt or list.
-If the difference is from side-to-side, the ship will list
+list.
+If the difference is from side-to-side, the ship will list to port

-to port or starboard.
-If the difference is between fore and aft sections, the
+or starboard.
+If the difference is between fore and aft sections, the vessel

-vessel will be "down by the bows" or "down by the stern."
-A famous example of
+will be "down by the bows" or "down by the stern."
+A famous example of the

 dramatically down by the bows.
 Players whose vessels suffer from uneven